mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 Ember.SimpleAuth is built around the concept that __there is always an application session in whose context the user is using the application.
-This session can either be authenticated or not.__ Ember.SimpleAuth provides a number of classes and mixins that create that session, make it available throughout the application, provide methods for authenticating and invalidating it etc.
+This session can either be authenticated or not.__ Ember.SimpleAuth creates that session, provides functionality to authenticate and invalidate it and also has a set of mixins that provide default implementations for common scenarios like redirecting users to the login if they access a restricted page etc.

 __To enable Ember.SimpleAuth in an application, simply add a custom initializer__ (also see the